How Tiny Steps Can Lead to a Big Change

 Stephen Guise, author of Mini Habits: Smaller Habits, Bigger Results,* calls these changes "too small to fail."
 When you do a tiny habit every day, you enjoy immediate success, find it easy to exceed your goal, and continuously move forward.
 You control your behavior by completing a very simple task, and over time this practice creates new, better habits.

 Is there a change you've been contemplating?
 A new direction you feel led to take?
 A daydream you want to turn into reality?
-Take one silly, tiny step toward that goal NOW!
+Take one silly, tiny step toward that goal right now!